Energa anti-tank rifle grenade: UK service

-In British service, the Energa was known as the Anti-Tank Grenade, No. 94 (ENERGA).
-It was designed to be fired from the Projector (No. 4 Rifle) Mark 5 (c.1952), an attachment for the Lee–Enfield No.4 Rifle.
+In British service, the Energa was known as the anti-tank grenade, No. 94 (ENERGA).
+It was designed to be fired from the Projector (No. 4 rifle) Mark 5 (c.1952), an attachment for the Lee–Enfield No.4 rifle.
 The later L1A1 Self-Loading Rifle could also fire the Energa, but it was not commonly done.
-It was made obsolete by the adoption of the 84mm L14A1 Medium Anti-tank Weapon (MAW) and the 66mm M72 Light Anti-tank Weapon (LAW).
+It was made obsolete by the adoption of the 84 mm L14A1 medium anti-tank weapon (MAW) and the 66 mm M72 light anti-tank weapon (LAW).

 The Energa was introduced to infantry units of the British Army of the Rhine from 1952 when it replaced the PIAT.
-It was issued one per person within the infantry platoon and attached to the waist belt and fired from Projector Mark 5 attached to the Lee–Enfield No. 4 Rifle and later fired from a similar projector attached to the muzzle of the L1A1 Self-loading Rifle.
+It was issued one per person within the infantry platoon and attached to the waist belt and fired from Projector Mark 5 attached to the Lee–Enfield No. 4 rifle and later fired from a similar projector attached to the muzzle of the L1A1 Self-loading Rifle.

 South African service

-The South African 75mm R1M1 version was used during the South African involvement in Angola during the 1970s and 1980s.
-It was launched from standard R1 (FN-FAL) rifles.
+The South African 75mm R1M1 version was used during the South African involvement in Angola in the 1970s and 1980s.
+It was launched from the standard Vektor R1 (South African version of the FN FAL) rifles.

 Bangladeshi service

-Bangladeshi mukti bahini members used ENERGA grenades in a large number.
+Bangladeshi Mukti Bahini members used Energa grenades during the Bangladesh Liberation War.